Martin Manurung

-Martin Manurung (born 31 May 1978) is an Indonesian politician who has been a Nasdem Party Member of the People's Representative Council since 2019.
+Martin Manurung (born 31 May 1978) is an Indonesian politician who has been a NasDem Party Member of the People's Representative Council since 2019.

 He was educated at the University of Indonesia (BA Economics, 2001) and was a Chevening Scholar at the University of East Anglia (MA Development Studies, 2007).

+He was reelected for a second term in the 2024 election with 116,649 votes.